AsadSait1998/LibraryApp/README.md

 A desktop Library Management System built with .NET MAUI and SQLite.
 It supports managing Books and Members and performing Loan transactions (borrow/return) with validation and exception handling.

+## IMPORTANT: The login for the app is admin admin

 ## 🎯 Purpose
 Provide librarians a simple, reliable GUI to:
 - Add/update/delete **Books** and **Members**